supervisitor20/MyJobs/doc/source/developers/postajob/setup.rst

 /posting/admin/request/deny/        process_admin_request   update request
 =================================== ======================= ===================

-Use Case 5: Site owner blcoks and unblocks a user
+Use Case 5: Site owner blocks and unblocks a user
 -------------------------------------------------
 An SBO posts a job and Paul thinks it is inappropriate.
 Instead of approving the job, he clicks on "Block postings from this user".
 Later, the SBO explains